GIS Projects

 Phillip Williams and Associates

 1995: Performed a GIS analysis of certain soil types within the Willamette Valley for Kevin Coulton P.E.
-Created a large-scale landuse map of the Willamette Valley indicating prime farm areas in relationship to the flood plane.
+Created a large-scale landuse map set of the Willamette Valley indicating prime farm areas in relationship to the flood plane.
+Title: An Evaluation of Flood Management Benefits through Floodplain Restoration on the Willamette River, Oregon, U.S.A.

-1993-1994: Development of a way to use ARC-Info, the 'Proacsky-vac' and a pen plotter to create base maps and data for use in what would become one of the largest street tree inventory projects in Oregon.
+1993: Development of a way to use ARC-Info, the 'Proacsky-vac' and a E-scale pen plotter to create base maps and data for use in what would become one of the largest street tree inventory projects in Oregon.
+Read More.......

-1991-1992: Rigorous map production based on the spatial analysis of existing data in the Portland Metropolitan Area, especially when considering the 25 Mhz 386 'Poracsky-vac' computer with the 200 Mb hard drive and the 8 megs of RAM.
+1991-1992: Rigorous map production based on the spatial analysis of existing data in the Portland Metropolitan Area, especially when considering that somehow the work was done on a 25 Mhz 386 'Poracsky-vac' computer with the 200 Mb hard drive and the 8 megs of RAM.

 1990-1991: Investigation of causes of sedimentation in the (man-made) Fishhawk Lake located at the base of 23 square mile watershed with active timber operations.
 This project was supervised by (the late) Dr. Leonard Palmer.